-174. SupplyNamesFrom, SupplyNamesFrom1to1
+SupplyNamesFrom and SupplyNamesFrom1to1

-Description This function returns a list of names of Supplies which represent outflows from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {STRING} Arguments 1 LIST { LIST { OBJECT, STRING } } Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
-2 STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" A temporary list of Acco bunts is created from the Source List.
-For each of those Accounts, we pplies which (1) link an Account on a different downstream Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplyNamesFrom, for each of these Accounts being considered, the names of all related Supplies matching the criteria are added to the returned List.
-In the case of SupplyNamesFrom1to1, there should be zero or one matching Supplies: Evaluation (1) If there are no Supplies matching the criteria, then an empty string ("") is added to the returned List, or (2) If there is exactly ONE Supply matching the criteria, then the name of that Supply is added to the returned List, or (3) If there is more than one Supply matching the criteria, then an error is generated.
+Description This function returns a list of names of Supplies which represent outflows from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {STRING} Arguments Туре Туре 1 LIST { LIST { OBJECT, STRING } } 2 STRING STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" Evaluation A temporary list of Accounts is created from the Source List.
+For each of those Accounts, we examine the outflow Supplies which (1) link an Account on a diffe rent downstream Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplyNamesFrom, for each of these Accounts being considered, the names of all related Supplies matching the criteria are added to the returned List.
+In the case of SupplyNamesFrom1to1, there should be zero or one matching Supplies: (1) If there are no Supplies matching the criteria, then an empty string ("") is added to the returned List, or (2) If there is exactly ONE Supply matching the criteria, then the name of that Supply is added to the returned List, or (3) If there is more than one Supply matching the criteria, then an error is generated.
 In this way, the list returned by SupplyNamesFrom is guaranteed to contain exactly one string for each Account in the Source List.
 If the ReleaseType argument or the Destination argument is "NONE," then only Supplies having the default (unassigned) attribute of that type are considered.
-If the ReleaseType or th ne Destination argument is "ALL," then that Supply attribute is ignored.
-Comments ReleaseTypes and Des ReleaseTypes and Destinations are properties of Supplies.
+If the ReleaseType or the Destination argument is "ALL," then that Supply attribute is ignored.
+Comments ReleaseTypes and Destinations are properties of Supplies.

-SupplyNamesFrom({{\%"ResA","One"}, {\%"ResB","One"}}, "Account Fill", "Abiquiu")
+SupplyNamesFrom({{%"ResA","One"}, {%"ResB","One"}}, "Account Fill", "Abiquiu")

-SupplyNamesFrom: {"ResA One to ResB One", "ResB One to ResB Three"} SupplyNamesFrom1to1: {"ResA One to ResB One"}
+SupplyNamesFrom: {"ResA One to ResB One", "ResB One to ResB Three"}

+SupplyNamesFrom1to1: {"ResA One to ResB One"}

-175. SupplySlotsFrom, SupplySlotsFrom1to1
+SupplySlotsFrom and SupplySlotsFrom1to1

-Description This function returns a list of Supply slots of Supplies which represent outflows from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {SLOT} LIST {SLOT} Arguments 1 LIST { LIST { OBJECT, STRING } } Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
-2 STRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" A temporary list of Acco examine the outflow Sup unts is created from the Source List.
-For each of those Accounts, we oplies which (1) link an Account on a different downstream Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplySlotsFrom, for each of these Accounts being considered, the Supply slots of all related Supplies matching the criteria are added to the returned List.
-In the case of SupplySlotsFrom1to1, there should be one matching Supply: Evaluation (1) If there are no Supplies matching the criteria, or more than one, then an error is generated.
-(2) If there is exactly ONE Supply matching the criteria, then the Supply slot of that Supply is added to the returned List.
+Description This function returns a list of Supply slots of Supplies which represent outflows from given Accounts and which have the indicated ReleaseType and Destination. Туре LIST {SLOT} Arguments 1 LIST { LIST { OBJECT, STRING } } Source List: A List of pairs (represented as Lists) containing an Object and an Account Name of an Account on that Object.
+2 TRING ReleaseType name or "NONE" or "ALL" 3 STRING Destination name or "NONE" or "ALL" Evaluation A temporary list of Accounts is created from the Source List.
+For each of those Accounts, we examine the outflow Supplies which (1) link an Account on a different downstream Object, and (2) have the indicated ReleaseType, and (3) have the indicated Destination In the case of SupplySlotsFrom, for each of these Accounts being considered, the Supply slots of all related Supplies matching the criteria are added to the returned List.
+In the case of SupplySlotsFrom1to1, there should be one matching Supply: (1) If there are no Supplies r natching the criteria, or more than one, then an error is generated.
+(2) If there is exactly ONE Su pply matching the criteria, then the Supply slot of that Supply is added to the returned List.
 In this way, the list returned by SupplySlotsFrom1to1 is guaranteed to contain exactly one slot for each Account in the Source List.
 If the ReleaseType argument or the Destination argument is "NONE," then only Supplies having the default (unassigned) attribute of that type are considered.
-If the ReleaseType argument or the Destination argument is "ALL," then that S ignored. ment or the Destination argument is "ALL," then that Supply attribute is Comments ReleaseTypes and Destinations are properties of Supplies.
+If the ReleaseType argument or the Destination argument is "ALL," then that Supply attribute is ignored.

-'''

-SupplySlotsFrom({{\%"ResA","One"},
+Comments ReleaseTypes and Destinations are properties of Supplies.

+SupplySlotsFrom({{%"ResA","One"},

-{\%"ResB","Two"}}, "Account Fill", "Abiquiu")
+{%"ResB","Two"}}, "Account Fill", "Abiquiu")

-'''

-SupplySlotsFrom: {\$"ResA One to ResB One.Supply", \$"ResA One to ResB Two.Supply"} SupplySlotsFrom1to1: {\$"ResA One to ResB One.Supply"}
+SupplySlotsFrom: {\$"ResA One to ResB One.Supply", \$"ResA One to ResB Two.Supply"}

+SupplySlotsFrom1to1: {\$"ResA One to ResB One.Supply"}

-176. SupplyNamesFromIntra, SupplyNamesFromIntra1to1
+SupplyNamesFromIntra and SupplyNamesFromIntra1to1